The Lonely Man

 The Lonely Man is a 1957 American Western film directed by Henry Levin and written by Harry Essex and Robert Smith.
-The film stars Jack Palance, Anthony Perkins, Elaine Aiken,Neville Brand, Robert Middleton, Elisha Cook, Jr., Claude Akins and Lee Van Cleef.
+The film stars Jack Palance, Anthony Perkins, Elaine Aiken, Neville Brand, Robert Middleton, Elisha Cook, Jr., Claude Akins and Lee Van Cleef.
 The film was released on June 21, 1957, by Paramount Pictures.

 Plot

 Riley Wade hates his gunfighter father, Jacob, for deserting Riley's mother, who then committed suicide.
 Jacob rides to Red Bluff hoping to reconcile with his son, unaware that King Fisher holds a grudge and intends to shoot down Jacob, first chance.

-Riley accompanies his father on the trail, setting their family ranch ablaze first, never letting him out of his sight.
+Riley accompanies his father on the trail, after Jacob sets their family ranch ablaze, never letting him out of his sight.
+They go to the ranch where Jacob used to live with Ada Marshall, who takes them in, glad to see Jacob again.
 Jacob's sight, meantime, is fading; he is slowly going blind, a fact he hides from his son.
 Riley refuses to forgive his father until old friend Ben Ryerson explains to him that Jacob didn't desert his mother at all.

 King comes to town with his men.
 Riley, aware for the first time of his father's failing vision, acts as his eyes in directing Jacob where to shoot.
 King's men die and he tries to sneak away, but he and Jacob end up in a showdown anyway and kill one another.
 Jacob dies in his son's arms.